 • Caleb Downs: If the best defensive player in this draft class falls, the Bengals can’t pass on him.
 Downs has the on-field leadership skills to help turn the Bengals defense back into a respectable unit.

-• David Bailey or Rueben Bain: Chances are that both players are off the board, but the Bengals should consider either if available.
-Although the team has invested first-round picks in the position in recent years (Myles Murphy, Shemar Stewart), more help is clearly needed.
+• David Bailey or Rueben Bain: Although the team has invested first-round picks in the position in recent years (Myles Murphy, Shemar Stewart), more help is clearly needed.
+Both players fill a need and fit the Bengals' tendency to target players with playoff experience in college.

 Who Calls the Shots in Bengals Draft Room?